tarek1500/widebot/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Guide

+After running the development server, you can click on **login** on the top right corner to go through the app.

+### Credentials
+For admin:\
+Email: admin@domain.com\
+Password: 1234

+For user:\
+Email: user@domain.com\
+Password: 1234

+After login you will redirect to **admin** page for admin, or will redirect to **profile** page for user.

+In admin page, you can add, edit, delete or view as users.
+And in profile page, you can update the logged in user profile.